Yeosuwu/HatePdfWaterMark/README.md

 - The script is optimized for repeated image watermarks only.
 - For text-based watermarks, you need a different approach.
-- Tested with educational PDFs and scanned documents.
 - This script assumes the watermark image appears on both page 1 and page 2.
 - If the watermark starts appearing only from later pages (e.g. page 3 onward), the script will not detect it correctly.
   In that case, the code must be modified to compare different pages (for example, page 2 and page 3).